“How we love sequestering, where no pests are pestering.” – Lorenz Hart

 Sure, They Cause Problems, but We Need Them #

 Besides being nuisances, these critters can be downright destructive.
-Rats and mice have been known to chew wires, causing fires, as well as getting into food supplies and contaminating our fare.
+Rats and mice have been known to chew wires, causing fires, as well as getting into food supplies and contaminating it.
 Termites damage wood.
 Mosquitoes, gnats and fleas bite, and sometimes pass on disease.
-Scorpions are poisonous and scary to find in the closet or in our beds.
+Scorpions are poisonous.
 Spiders are creepy.
 Ants get into food.
 And flies and cockroaches are just vile.

 To that end, we are going to make as many humane and environmentally-friendly suggestions as possible here to help you solve your pest problem without further wrecking the Earth.
 Any fool can pull out a spray can of poison, it takes a better sort to come up with alternatives that do harm to none!